klaytn/klaytn-docs/docs/klaytn/klaytn-design/transaction-fees.md

 This calculated transaction fee is subtracted from the sender's or enterprise account's balance, depending on the transaction.

+## Gas and Unit Price Overview

+### Gas

+Every action that changes the state of the blockchain requires gas.
+When a node processes user's transaction such as sending KLAY, using ERC-20 tokens, or executing a contract, the user has to pay for the computation and storage usage.
+The amount of payment is decided by the amount of `gas` required.

+`Gas` is a measuring unit representing how much calculation is needed to process the user's transaction.

 ### Unit Price

-In Klaytn, the unit price is the fixed price of gas defined in the platform and is used to calculate the transaction fee.
+`Unit price` is the price for a single gas.
+The unit price \(also called `gas price`\) is set in the system by the governance.
 It is currently set to 25 Gpeb \(_i.e._, 25 x 10^9 peb\) per gas and cannot be changed by user.
 The current value of the unit price can be obtained by calling the `klay.gasPrice` API.

+In Ethereum, users set the gas price for each transaction, and miners choose which transactions to be included in their block to maximize their reward.
+It is something like bidding for limited resources.
+This approach has been working because it is market-based.
+However, the transaction cost fluctuates and often becomes too high to guarantee the execution.

+To solve the problem, Klaytn is using a fixed unit price and the price can be adjusted by the governance council.
+This policy ensures that every transaction will be handled equally and be guaranteed to be executed.
+Therefore, users do not need to struggle to determine the right unit price.

 #### Transaction Validation against Unit Price